 Performance reference for the Azure Storage Table input in the Splunk Add-on for Microsoft Cloud Services

-The following is reference information about Splunk's performance testing of the Azure storage input in the Splunk Add-on for Microsoft Cloud Services.
+The following tables show reference information about performance testing of the Azure storage input in the Splunk Add-on for Microsoft Cloud Services.
 The testing occurred with version 2.0.0, when the Azure storage input was first introduced.
 Use this information to enhance the performance of your own Azure storage data collection tasks.

 Many factors impact performance results, including file size, file compression, event size, deployment architecture, and hardware.
 These results represent reference information and do not represent performance in all environments.

 Splunk tested the performance of the Storage input using a single-instance Splunk Enterprise 6.4.3 on an C4 High-CPU Double Extra Large instance to ensure CPU, memory, storage, and network do not introduce any bottlenecks.
-Instance specs:
+See the following instance specifications:

 The EC2 in the testing environment is in the same area of Azure storage input, the network latency is low.